Our leadership team offers years of experience in education combined with a passion for inspiring students to reach their greatest potential.

 Mrs. Rochie Berkowitz, Principal

-Mrs. Berkowitz will also be teaching Chumash, Moadim and Megillas Rus to the 9th grade this year.
+Mrs. Schabes will also be teaching 9th Navi this year.

-The Educational Team at Chaviva High School is comprised of highly qualifified professionals, who seek to inspire and guide the next generation of leaders in our community.
-By working as a collaborative unit, Chaviva's staff is able to create a culture and environment of collaboration, innovation and excellence.
+The Educational Team at Chaviva High School is comprised of highly qualified professionals who seek to inspire and guide the next generation of leaders in our community.
+By working as a collaborative unit, Chaviva's staff is able to create a culture and environment of collaboration, innovation, and excellence.

 Rabbi Dovid Aaron Gross